JosephIsaacTurner/PHPChartsJs/README.md

 6) To automatically generate histograms for all possible fields in the data array, pass the result of the `getColumnNames($data)` function as the `$columnNames` argument to the `generateMultiHistogram($data, $columnNames)` function.

+7) Make stacked bar charts using the `generateStackedBarChart($data, $x_key, $y_key, $stack_key)` function. `$x_key` is the array key for the fields to be plotted along the x axis. `$y_key` is the array key for the fields to be plotted along the y axis. `$stack_key` is the array key to separate values into stacks in the y dimension.
+Take a look at the Charts.Js documentation to see more: https://www.chartjs.org/docs/latest/samples/bar/stacked.html

 ## Example
 Here's an example code snippet demonstrating the usage of PHPHistogram: